vsatmydynipnet/matrix-synapse-shared-secret-auth/README.md

 ```
 loggers:
     # other stuff here
+    # filters is needed to avoid Keyerrors missing request

     shared_secret_authenticator:
         level: INFO
+        filters: [context]
 ```

 You need to restart Matrix Synapse for the module to start working.